DigitalHERMES/ansible-role-hermes/README.md

 # Sections:
 ## Playbooks
-The main playbook is the install in root folder
+The main playbook is the install in root folder, change his header to indicate wich HERMES network to use

 ## Basic instructions

 ### examples
 - To run some tags
 '''ansible-playbook install.yml -i inventory --tags "web-api,web-gui"'''